GradientFlowAI/AI100/README.md

 # AI100
 A curated list of private **AI** (*deep learning*) startups that have **annual revenue of $100 million or more**.

-If you want to contribute to this list (please do), send a pull request with the following information:
+If you want to contribute to this list (please do), send a pull request along with the following information:
 * Company Name and website (URL).
 * Links to references that document annual revenue.